exo-addons/functionnal-configuration/README.md

 =======

 This addon is a merge of 2 exiting addon : https://github.com/exo-addons/highlight-spaces and https://github.com/exo-addons/activity-composer-configuration
-It provide a user interface to :
+It provides a user interface to :
-- configure hightlighted addons
+- configure hightlighted spaces
 - configure spaces on which we disable activity composer
 - configure if the composer is available for user stream
 - disable/enable activities on documents upload/modifications
+- disbale/enable terms and conditions approval on login

 To install it :
 ./addon install function-configuration